Custom Levels

 Level Filtering

 Custom levels respect the same filtering rules as built-in levels.
-A custom level with value 1 (between InfoLevel at 0 and DryLevel at 2) is visible when the minimum level is InfoLevel but hidden when the minimum level is DryLevel or higher.
+A custom level with value 3 (between LevelDry at 2 and LevelWarn at 5) is visible when the minimum level is LevelInfo but hidden when the minimum level is LevelWarn or higher.

 ParseLevel and Marshalling